aboczek/hangman-cli/README.md

 4. I have encountered issue with putting capital letters or lower case letters in guessing or users input where it would throw errors that its invalid input, as I assigned in defensive code.
 I had to make **user_input.lower()** in every input check so even if its capital letter in guessed letter it would adjust it and not throw error for invalid input.

-5. Biggest issue i have encountered was when API died, I had to develop function that checks if its responding giving error 200 or not responding giving error 503.
+5. Biggest issue I have encountered was when API died, I had to develop function that checks if its responding giving error 200 or not responding giving error 503.
 I have made a function that checks the status code and if its 503 to use txt file with words in it, and if its responding to use the API.
+After all API was brought back to live and it proved that my Function works, I have ran my game one of the times and saw weird word looked up in txt file and it wasnt there.
+Opened [Random word API](https://random-word-api.herokuapp.com/home) and website was back live!.

 6. I had one issue with indentation as well that wouldnt check if all letters are correct and if so to finish the game.
     <details><summary>Picture</summary>